h1w/proxy-pool/README.md

 ## Systemd Services
 ##### _Replace in all services "/home/bpqvg/Dev/" on your path for working directory_
 - systemctl daemon-reload (after coppying services to /etc/systemd/system/)
-- systemctl enable --now proxy-pool-* (enable all services)
+- systemctl enable --now proxy-pool-* (enable all services in /etc/systemd/system/)
 - #systemctl list-timers (you can look at systemd timers)

 ## License